PrefectHQ/prefect/docs/guides/logs.md

 Prefect captures logs for your flow and task runs by default, even if you have not started a Prefect server with `prefect server start`.

-You can view and filter logs in the [Prefect UI](/ui/flow-runs/#inspect-a-flow-run) or Prefect Cloud, or access log records via the API.
+View and filter logs in the [Prefect UI](/ui/flow-runs/#inspect-a-flow-run) or Prefect Cloud, or access log records through the API.

 Prefect enables fine-grained customization of log levels for flows and tasks, including configuration for default levels and log message formatting.